jt196/audiobookshelf-sonos/README.md

+Note by jt196:

+> I've merged the original docs with mine.
+As of 27/09/23, I still can't get this to work, but hopefully I've made some progress into getting this working and someone else might have a breakthrough with the work I've done.
+>
+> The project should be a bit easier to test and debug now.
+I'd recommend not running it in a Docker container, until it's working, but it should work fine (with nodemon) in a container.

+Differences between this and the original repo:

+1. Runs using .env variables
+2. Runs with nodemon, meaning changes you make are reloaded.
+If you share the files with a docker container, they'll immediately update rather than having to restart the container.
+3. Improvements to the `buildLibraryMetadataResult()` function, returning correctly structured xml data.
+   1. Album artwork url corrected
+   2. Returns `mediaMetadata` not `mediaContent`
+   3. Removed `libraryItem.media.audioFiles[0].mimeType`, `authorId: authorId`, `narratorId: narratorId` references which weren't in the ABS [API spec for library](https://api.audiobookshelf.org/#update-a-library-item-39-s-media).

 # Audiobookshelf Sonos

 A standalone server that adds support for listening to an Audiobookshelf library on Sonos speakers.
 Built on top of the Sonos Music API (SMAPI).